PhoneElectronics/Mac-Plus-Keyboard-Adapter/README.md

 # Mac-Plus-Keyboard-Adapter

-So, I got my hands on an old keyboard, and instead of doing the sensible thing and buying the adapter for USB, I made my own because it was like 30 dollars.
+So, I got my hands on a coouple of old Datadesk Mac-101 Keyboards, This is pre-ADB.
+Instead of doing the sensible thing and buying the adapter for USB for like 30 dollars, I made my own because I can.

 Now it is free lol.